zacstewart/zacstewart.github.io/first-year-in-taiwan/quarantine-and-settling.md

 tags:
   - life
   - taiwan
+excerpt: >
+  Aside from the cramped seats and recycled air, I enjoy flying.
+I like taking trains even more.
+If I could go back about 100 years, I'd probably enjoy a transatlantic ocean crossing.
+I once had a boss who proclaimed that she couldn't stand flying because she always needed to be doing something.
+I'm the exact opposite: I love the freedom from needing to do anything.
 ---
 <a href="https://www.flickr.com/photos/87070659@N04/50700526718/in/datetaken/" target="_blank">
   ![Camera lense, notebook, and pencil sitting on the bed in my quarantine hotel](https://live.staticflickr.com/65535/50700526718_f8332f3784_b.jpg)
 </a>